CMUEberlyCenter/eberly-data-filter-and-repair/README.md

 ## Usage

-You can either call the Java application directly as can be seen in the **run.sh** shell script, or you can use the convenience wrapper **repair.sh**, which takes the same arguments but is pre-configures the Java settings.
+You can either call the Java application directly as can be seen in the **run.sh** shell script, or you can use the convenience wrapper **repair.sh**, which takes the same arguments but has pre-configures the Java settings.

 ```
 usage: ./repair.sh [-h <arg>] [-i <arg>] [-if <arg>] [-o <arg>] [-of <arg>] [-p <arg>] [-t <arg>] [-v] [-w]